I Got My Identity Back With a Trip to the Zoo

 Speaking figuratively, of course.

 After 9/11, I received a letter from the Virginia Department of Motor Vehicles correctly listing my legal name, date of birth, and social security number.
 The letter informed me that one of those items of information didn't jive with the information provided by the Social Security Administration and I would be denied a license renewal until the conflict was resolved.
 Yak!
 In today's world, no driver's license, no identity.

 The demand for proper information on a Virginia driver's license is, I suppose, completely understandable, given that all of the 9/11 hijackers were traveling under forged Virginia driver's licenses.
 The state is tightening up.
 Good for them.
 However, my name and birth date have not changed for over fifty years, since, um, my birth.
 For that matter, my social security number and name, established when I was issued my social security card in the early 1960s, haven't changed since then, either.
 Look, believe it or not, I still have my original Social Security card and the stub which state all this info, CORRECTLY.
-I was required to prodcue a new copy of my birth certificate from my home state, to the tune of $50.

 I made the usual attempts at phone and internet contact with the huge, sprawling SS administration but gave up temporarily after wandering down countless phone-mail menus and internet pages to dead ends.
 Then, fortuitously, my benefits statement arrived from Social Security, addressed to one "Bob" Womack.
 "Bob" is my nickname, not my legal name.
 And where was my middle name? *Light bulb*